grscheller/scheller-linux-archive/notes/fishyFactoids.md

 Avoid shadowing outer scope variables with an an inner scope read.
 Not only is it bad programming practice, I found it can cause Fish to behave a bit screwy.
+Note that the variale aa does not retain any of its while loop values.
+This would be true even if it was set in global or universal scope.
 If you really want to do this,

 ```
    $ set -g aa AA